 Several state statutes in Washington apply to motorcycle passengers.
 In addition, towns, cities, and counties are allowed to enact their own regulations as long as they are at least as strict as the state laws and do not conflict with them.

-The following are important motorcycle passenger laws in Washington State that all riders and passengers need to know.
+The following are important motorcycle passenger laws in Washington State that our Washington motorcycle accident attorney advises that all riders and passengers need to know.

 Can a Motorcyclist With an Instruction Permit and Not a Full Motorcycle Endorsement Ride With Passengers?

 No. Riders who have instruction permits cannot carry passengers on their motorcycles.
 They are also not allowed to drive at night, with or without passengers.

 Yes.
 Everyone riding on a motorcycle in the state of Washington must wear a Department of Transportation (DOT) compliant helmet.

 This includes motorcycle operators and passengers.

 The Washington State Department of Licensing recommends full-face helmets to protect your face and chin as well as your skull in the event of a crash.
 Head injuries cause more fatalities than any other motorcycle accident injury.

 Check out our previous posts on motorcycle helmets: